 About the bladder, renal pelvis, and ureter

-The bladder is an expandable, hollow organ in the pelvis that stores urine before it leaves the body during urination.
+The bladder is a hollow organ in the pelvis that stores urine before it leaves the body during urination.
 This function makes the bladder an important part of the urinary tract.
 The urinary tract is also made up of the kidneys, ureters, and urethra.
 The renal pelvis is a funnel-like part of the kidney that collects urine and sends it into the ureter.
 The ureter is a tube that runs from each kidney into the bladder.
 The urethra is the tube that carries urine out of the body.
-In men, the prostate gland is also part of the urinary tract.
+The prostate gland is also part of the urinary tract.

 The bladder, like other parts of the urinary tract, is lined with a layer of cells called the urothelium.
 This layer of cells is separated from the bladder wall muscles, called the muscularis propria, by a thin, fibrous band called the lamina propria.